Why is it prescribed?

 Fluticasone is used to control the signs and symptoms of asthma that are responsive to orally inhaled corticosteroids.
 It is also used as a nasal spray to relieve nasal congestion in the treatment of seasonal and perennial rhinitis (runny nose) where inflammation of the lining of the nose causes it to run.

-Products that have this ingredient include •Advair® Diskus® •Ratio-Fluticasone Nasal Spray •Flonase® nasal spray •Apo-Fluticasone Nasal Spray •Flovent® HFA •Flovent® Diskus® •Advair® MDI •Dymista® •Aermony Respiclick™ •
+Products that have this ingredient include •Advair® Diskus® •Teva-Fluticasone Nasal Spray •Flonase® nasal spray •Apo-Fluticasone Nasal Spray •Flovent® HFA •Flovent® Diskus® •Advair® MDI •Dymista® •Aermony Respiclick™ •

 Along with its needed effects, fluticasone may cause some unwanted or undesirable effects.
 Often, fluticasone users who use their medication properly, never experience any unwanted effects.
 The severity and duration of these effects are dependant on many factors including duration of therapy, dose, route of administration and individual response.
 Possible unwanted effects include: